Frequently Asked Questions

 How should I address members of the royal family?

-For The Queen: Your Majesty on the first occasion and Ma’am thereafter.
-Other female members of the Royal family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and then Ma’am.
+For The King: Your Majesty on the first occasion and Sir thereafter.
+Other male members of the Royal family who hold the title His Royal Highness: Your Royal Highness on the first occasion and then Sir.

-For male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.
+For female members of the Royal Family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and Ma’am thereafter.

 How can I nominate someone for an honour?